 Wood ashes can originate from any number of sources – barbeques, fire pits, wood stoves – and they are predominantly calcium carbonate with potassium and other trace minerals.
 Understandably, wood ashes have become popular garden additions due to their nutrient-rich composition.

-So, yes – according to experts in the garden industry, wood ashes can benefit your garden in many ways.
+So, according to garden industry experts, wood ashes can benefit your garden in many ways.
 However, there’s more than meets the eye when using this particular area addition.
-Let’s dig a little deeper into why you should (or shouldn’t) use wood ashes in your garden.
+Let’s dig deeper into why you should (or shouldn’t) use wood ashes in your garden.

 So, It’s Completly Safe to Use Wood Ash in My Garden, Right?

-Umm, yes, it’s safe to use ash in your garden, but not Completly.
+Yes, it’s safe to use ash in your garden, but not Completely.
 Using wood ash in your garden can benefit the soil and plants, but it is important to use it in moderation.
-Wood ashes contain high levels of potassium and phosphorus, which are both essential plant nutrients.
+Wood ashes contain high levels of potassium and phosphorus, both essential plant nutrients.
 They also raise the pH of acidic soils, making them more alkaline.
 This can help with nutrient availability and make it easier for plants to absorb them from the soil.

 However, wood ash can also cause problems if it is used in too high of concentrations.
 High levels of potassium and phosphorus can lead to an imbalance in the soil, which can cause nutrient deficiencies in plants.
 In addition, wood ashes contain salts that can burn plant roots if applied too heavily.